 By Mitchell Orenstein

-Mitchell A. Orenstein is Professor of European Studies at Johns Hopkins University’s School of Advanced and International Studies in Washington, DC.
-This commentary is published by Daily News Egypt in collaboration with Project Syndicate, www.project-syndicate.org.
+Mitchell A. Orenstein is a professor at Johns Hopkins University’s School of Advanced International Studies.
+He recently returned from a post-election study trip to Belarus.
+This commentary is published by DAILY NEWS EGYPT in collaboration with Project Syndicate (www.project-syndicate.org).